AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 - Block access to iCloud Private Relay.
 Devices that use iCloud Private Relay may ignore DNS settings.
 Enabling this option ensures that AdGuard DNS can effectively protect your device.
 - Block Firefox canary domain.
 This setting prevents Firefox from automatically switching to its DoH resolver when AdGuard DNS is set as the system-wide DNS service.
 - Log IP addresses.
-By enabling this option, IP addresses associated with incoming DNS requests will be recorded and displayed in the Query log.
+If this option is enabled, IP addresses associated with incoming DNS requests will be recorded and displayed in the Query log.

 ### Access settings